Not using a custom tracking domain for your email outreach?

 It can take up to 72 hours for your CTD to become active.
 Most of the time, though, it’ll be active much sooner than that.

 No. While it may seem complicated at first, it’s actually really simple.
-Read our guide on how to set up a custom tracking domain so you can set up yours today.
+Scroll up to the "Setting Up a Custom Tracking Domain" section for instructions.

 With a custom tracking domain set up, you have more chance of landing in your audience’s inbox.